 - Lightweight – Half the weight of Glass

 - No UV Protection without added coating.

 One of the best benefits of the plastic lens is how inexpensive they are.
 You can usually find some single vision lenses for around $30 and some bifocals for $50.
 Plastic lenses also have a higher Abbe value which causes less chromatic aberrations.
-When plastic lenses first came into the market their main competitor was glass lenses, therefore, one of the major benefits of picking plastic over glass was the fact that the lenses were a lot lighter and far more safe by being more impact resistant than glass.
+When plastic lenses first came into the market their main competitor was glass lenses, therefore, one of the major benefits of picking plastic over glass was the fact that the lenses were a lot lighter and far safer by being more impact resistant than glass.

 Plastic lenses can accept tint colors for the people that like a light tint on their lenses.
-These tints are available in a variety of colors including, brown, gray, yellow, red, blue, rose, green and more.
+These tints are available in a variety of colors including, brown, gray, yellow, red, blue, rose, green, and more.

 Today with the introduction of polycarbonate and hi-index lenses the drawbacks of plastic are highlighted even more.
 Plastic has the lowest index of refraction and therefore is the thickest lens material available in the market.
 Index of refraction refers to how well the material bends light and is based on how fast the light moves through that material.
 A higher index of refraction also means denser material and therefore thinner lenses.